 - Your sex.
-Women lose bone density at a faster rate than men do.
-The drop in estrogen levels that occurs with menopause accelerates bone loss, increasing the risk of hip fractures.
+About 70 percent of hip fractures occur in women.
+Women lose bone density at a faster rate than men do, in part because the drop in estrogen levels that occurs with menopause accelerates bone loss.
 However, men also can develop dangerously low levels of bone density.

 - Nutritional problems.
 Lack of calcium and vitamin D in your diet when you're young lowers your peak bone mass and increases your risk of fracture later in life.
 Serious eating disorders, such as anorexia nervosa and bulimia, can damage your skeleton by depriving your body of essential nutrients needed for bone building.

 - Physical inactivity.
 Weight-bearing exercises, such as walking, help strengthen bones and muscles, making falls and fractures less likely.
 If you don't regularly participate in weight-bearing exercise, you may have lower bone density and weaker bones.

 - Tobacco and alcohol use.
 Both can interfere with the normal processes of bone building and maintenance, resulting in bone loss.